 Lost your vehicle registration paper?
 Follow our 2026 step-by-step guide to recover a physical Smart Card from your local RTO.
-Before applying on the Parivahan Sewa Portal (परिवहन सेवा), make sure to check your active RC status or view all available registration tools in the unified RC services hub.
+Before applying on the Parivahan Sewa Portal (परिवहन सेवा), make sure to check your active RC status or view all available registration tools in the unified Vehicle services hub.

 Visit the Vahan portal, enter your vehicle registration number, and select 'Apply for Duplicate RC'.
+Before you proceed, make sure to do a quick RC status check to confirm all vehicle specifications and registration validity are in order.

 Pay the service fee online.
 Download the generated Form 26.
 In most states, you must visit the RTO to submit the physical file and perform an inspection if requested.